Gehstock/Mist_FPGA/Arcade_MiST/Konami Classic/Time_Pilot_MiST/README.txt

 --  Use with MAME roms from timeplt.zip
 --
---  Use make_pooyan_proms.bat to build vhd file from binaries
+--  Use make_time_pilot_proms.bat to build vhd file from binaries

 --  Time Pilot Hardware caracteristics :
 --